Waqrapukara, the other Cusco Wonder

 The second access to Waqrapukara is from Sangarará.
 It involves following a horseshoe road for almost 15 kilometers towards the southwest.

 • This archaeological site was linked to astrological observation.
-We will also observe niches of three jambs, a detail only kept in the architecture of Mauka Llacta in the mythical Paqarektampu.
+We will also observe the niches of three jambs, a detail only kept in the architecture of Mauka Llacta in the mythical Paqarektampu.

 waqra pukara camping